 The Department made the decision to coordinate essentially all translation activities with the work project being conducted under the Consumer Assistance Program grant.
-As part of that work, which includes a comprehensive analysis of the effectiveness of the Department's existing communication with consumers and development of a plan for improving communication, the Department intends to translate all of its web pages and materials into several different languages and will contract with a vendor to accomplish this task, including all rate review-related information.
+As part of that work, which includes a comprehensive analysis of the effectiveness of the Department's existing communication with consumers and development of a plan for improving communication, the Department intends to translate all of its web pages and materials into several different languages, including all rate review-related information.
 The funding allocated as part of this grant will supplement those efforts.
 This will likely occur during the Extension period of the Grant.